Ruby Rose Documents Her Emergency Surgery After Suffering A Serious Stunt Injury

 Ruby Rose not only submitted to emergency surgery after suffering a serious stunt injury, but the treasured thespian also shared the experience with her millions of social media followers.
-On September 27, the popular television star uploaded a video on Instagram that told the sad tale because Ruby allowed her serious operation to be filmed.
+On September 27, the popular television star uploaded a video on Instagram that told the sad tale, as Ruby allowed her serious operation to be filmed.

-Although this seemed like an unconventional move for most patients, the 33-year-old entertainer was not only compliant but eager to see what was happening while she was knocked out for the procedure.
+Although this seemed like an unconventional move for most patients, the 33-year-old entertainer was not only compliant, but eager to see what was happening while she was knocked out for the procedure.
 Ruby said that she had been in danger of “being paralyzed” if she did not go under the knife for the delicate procedure.

-As a result of doing her own stunts over years for her acting projects, Ruby suffered a couple of herniated discs she had claimed was close to severing her spinal cord.
+As a result of doing her own stunts over years for her acting projects, Ruby suffered a couple of herniated discs she had claimed were close to severing her spinal cord.

 “I was in chronic pain and yet couldn’t feel my arms,” the actress admitted in the caption of her Instagram video shared with her 14.2 million followers, more than a million of whom liked the Friday share within a day of being uploaded.